 (ii) providing Clients with information about how they may contact the Credit Provider; and/or

 (iii) providing the Credit Provider with the Client’s name, contact details and a description of the purpose for which the Client is seeking credit services, within five (5) business days of obtaining the Client’s consent to do so.

 (i) a referral made by Superdraft to the Credit Provider pursuant to clause 18(b) above is a referral made pursuant to regulation 25 (2) or (2A) or (5) of the NCCPR;

 (ii) in making a referral pursuant to clause 18(b) above, Superdraft:

 (1) does not endorse the Credit Provider;

-(2) does not suggest that the Client apply for a particular credit contract with the Credit Provider; and
+(2) does not suggest that the Client apply for a particular credit contract with the Credit Provider;

-(3) does not consider the Client’s personal needs or circumstances at the time of making a referral;
+(3) does not consider the Client’s personal needs or circumstances at the time of making a referral; and